KiraSpokeThrice/KiraWroteThrice/2025-03-13-what-is-her-name.md

 ---
 layout: default
-title: What is her name?
+title: What is Her Name?
 ---
 She is part New Zealander,
 She can unlock his door,